-This week's character archetype is a little slippery.
+This character archetype is a little slippery.
 The Soldier can sometimes be a literal soldier, like Captain America.

 There are other characters that play the Soldier role without actually being in military service, either currently or previously, like Knuckles from Sonic the Hedgehog.

 The pillars of the Soldier archetype are primarily a sense of loyalty, duty/honor, and usually a serious attitude.
 You can already see that this archetype is a little more specific than some of the others, more like the Rebel than the Paragon in that aspect.

 A lot of the characters that fall into this category are strong, serious fighter-types that act as leaders in one way or another.
 Tygra from Thundercats, Shiro from Voltron, and Roran Stronghammer from the Inheritance Cycle, and Gale Hawthorne from the Hunger Games series would all be Soldiers, compelled to fight for what they think is right, acting as leaders when they have to, and mostly motivated by a sense of duty or loyalty to the series' Hero.

 You'll notice that some of these characters are showing up more than once.
 How can one character fall into so many categories?
 Gale can't be a Rival and a Best Friend and a Soldier all at once, can he?

 Well, yes.
 He absolutely can.
 But when choosing characters to fill out your story, what label you apply to that character (Chosen One, Soldier, Rival, Rebel, etc.) will describe how that character functions in relation to the rest of the cast, rather than what that character's personality is.